smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/DataLoaderData/DataLoading.md

 ## 5.2 ICD field Name

+Numerators are currently limited to ICD 10 coding only and a single ICD field.
+Support will be added for:

+* ICD 9;
+* ICD 11 (subject to the release of the 11th Edition in June 2018).

+In the longer term it is expected that support will be added for:

+* Multiple ICD fields;
+* ICD oncology O(ICD-O-1);
+* UK HES oper and A+E codes;
+* User specified conditions (pre defined groups), e.g. Low birthweight, complex groups of ICD codes, the all record condition (the
+  *1=1* ad-hoc SQL filter in the previous RIF).

 This is configured using the tables:

 * **rif40.rif40_table_outcomes**: This binds numerator tables to the outcome group name (e.g. ICD field name) for the table.
 The default outcome group name for the RIF